Changes coming 1 July 2025

 Risk assessment management plans

-For licenced premises where liquor is consumed on the premises you must complete a Risk Assessment Management Plan (RAMP).
+For licenced premises where liquor is consumed on the premises, you must complete a risk assessment management plan.

-A RAMP details the procedures, practices and arrangements you’ll have in place at the premises, and includes anything prescribed by the Liquor Regulation 2010.
+This plan includes procedures, practices and arrangements for the premises.
+It includes anything prescribed by the Liquor Regulation Act 2010.

-Applications for Off licences, restaurant and cafes don’t need a RAMP unless requested by the Commissioner of Fair Trading.
+Applications for Off licences, restaurant and cafes do not need a RAMP unless the Commissioner of Fair Trading asks for one.

 Read our guide to help you complete a risk assessment management plan (PDF 1.4MB).